 She is 55 feet long, 14 feet wide and has 2 decks.
 The main deck in enclosed with windows that open to allow the great river air to cool you as Mother Nature intended.
-The top deck is open with a few table umbrellas for shade that will stay up as long as the wind stays down.
 There is a head (restroom) on board, and running hot and cold water.

 The main deck is friendly to those with mobility difficulties, but is not strictly ADA compliant due to U.S. Coast Guard regulations that require lips to keep water out in case of high seas.
 We will work to accommodate all needs, however, and do our best to turn no one away.
 The top deck is not accessible except by stairs.

 She is USCG Certified to accept 49 paying passengers.
-We like to limit it to 45 for comfort sake, 40 for sit down meals, so we are able to fit everyone into the main deck if it should happen to start raining.
+We like to limit it to 45 for comfort sake, so we are able to fit everyone into the main deck if it should happen to start raining.